Fool (stock character): Subcategories

+Sichuan opera makes extensive use of the fool archetype, particularly in comparison to other forms of Chinese opera.
+Fool characters appear in guises including Mangpao (the emperor's attendant), the fool in mandarin's clothes, the playboy fool, the dirty and disheveled fool, the old-fashioned fool, and the thief fool.
+The thief fool is one of the most popular character archetypes in Sichuan opera.

 Wise and clever fools

 Many tales are based on the idea that a simple nature of a fool is a guise of wisdom, or even the wisdom itself.

 On the other hand, the mask of a fool may be used to utter wise but unpleasant truths.
 Some classify jesters into two categories: "natural fools" (people who lacked social awareness and could occasionally utter the truth simply being unaware of social conventions) and "licensed fools" (often picked to be jester for their physical handicap, and telling the truth was simply part of their "job description").